hu-po/ashenvenus/README.md

 To run a hyperparameter sweep use:

 ```
-python sweep.py --seed 0
+python sweep.py
 ```

-To run a saved model use the evaluation notbeook `eval.ipynb`.
+To run a saved model use the evaluation notebook `eval.ipynb`.
+Follow the copy paste instructions to submit to Kaggle.

 ## YouTube